sourcegraph/handbook/content/departments/product-engineering/engineering/process/incidents/playbooks/index.md

 ### Restore database using point-in-time recovery (creates new database clone!)

-🚨 You should open an incident (unless it is already open) and notify the #dev-ops channel if a situation arises when a point-in-time recovery is required.
+🚨 You should open an incident (unless it is already opened) and notify the #dev-ops channel if a situation arises when a point-in-time recovery is required.

 Explanation of [CloudSQL PostgreSQL point in time recovery](https://cloud.google.com/sql/docs/postgres/backup-recovery/pitr)